 OVER-UNDER RELAY (small, in or out)

 – Materials: playground ball for each patrol, equal numbers of Scouts in each patrol-sized team

 – Method: Patrols line up in relay formation.
-The first Scout in line passes the ball over his head to the next Scout who passes the ball under his legs to the next Scout and so on, always alternating over head and under legs until the ball reaches the last Scout who runs with the ball to the front of the line.
-The last Scout is now the first Scout and passes the ball over his head to the next Scout in line and so on.
+The first Scout in line passes the ball over their head to the next Scout who passes the ball under their legs to the next Scout and so on, always alternating over head and under legs until the ball reaches the last Scout who runs with the ball to the front of the line.
+The last Scout is now the first Scout and passes the ball over their head to the next Scout in line and so on.
 This process of alternating over and under repeats until the patrol is once again in its original order.

 – Scoring: The first patrol to regain its original order wins.